scify/laravel-cookies-consent/README.md

 For example, if `cookie_prefix` is set to `my_app_`, then the targeting cookie will have a value of `my_app_cookies_consent_targeting`.

-The `display_floating_button` field is optional and, if set to `true`, will display a floating button on the bottom right corner of the page.
+The `display_floating_button` field is optional and, if set to `true`, will display a floating button in the bottom right corner of the page.
 If set to `false`, then you will need to add a relevant link in your footer, in order to show the cookies preferences
 page: